mchristopher/PokemonGo-DesktopMap/README.md

 Development Environment
 -----------------------

+If you are pulling from git, you must first instruct git to fetch the included submodules.
+Run this after cloning:

+    git submodule update --init --recursive

 Development is currently done on OS X and tested on Windows 10.
 To get started, you'll need to install [NodeJS](https://nodejs.org/), Python 2.7, pip, and virtualenv.
 With Homebrew, I use:

     brew install python node